Best Dato App Alternatives for Mac in 2026

 Best for: Dato users stepping up to a full calendar who want maximum scheduling depth — smart filters, event templates, custom repeating rules — and prefer paying once.

-BusyCal is the most feature-rich native Mac calendar available at a one-time price.
+BusyCal is the most feature-rich native Mac calendar available at $30/month.
 Smart filters with nested rule groups, event templates, custom travel time calculations, a configurable info panel, and repeating event rules that cover edge cases no other app handles.
 It includes a menu bar component.
 For Dato users whose signal for switching is wanting more scheduling depth from a full calendar — rather than better design or productivity intelligence — BusyCal is the right answer.

 Pros: